eradiate/eradiate/docs/rst/maintainer_guide.rst

   platforms, but cannot be used to extract subsets of an existing requirement specification.
-The ``environment-dev.yml`` file is created by the ``make_conda_env.py`` script, from a header ``environment.in`` and the data found in ``pyproject.toml``.
+The ``environment-dev.yml`` file is created by the ``make_conda_env.py`` script, from a header ``environment.in`` and the data found in ``requirements/layered.yml``.
 Our Conda lock files use the extension ``.lock``.
 * **Pip** dependencies are pinned using pip-tools.
-It uses a series of ``*.in`` files as input (one per requirement set) which can be configured to define subsets of each other, but cannot compile requirements for multiple platforms, which basically means that we cannot use hashes to pin requirements with it.
+It uses a series of ``*.in`` files as input (one per requirement layer) which can be configured to define subsets of each other, but cannot compile requirements for multiple platforms, which basically means that we cannot use hashes to pin requirements with it.
-  The ``*.in`` input files are created by the ``make_pip_in_files.py`` script from the data found in ``pyproject.toml`` and the requirement layer relations defined in the ``layered.yml`` file.
+  The ``*.in`` input files are created by the ``make_pip_in_files.py`` script from the data found in ``requirements/layered.yml`` and the requirement layer relations defined in the ``requirements/layered.yml`` file.
 Our Pip lock files use the extension ``.txt``.

 We can already see at this point that neither tool will perfectly fulfill our